 David was a BBC Local Advisory Council (LAC) member from 2005 to 2007.
 The role was to represent listeners and viewers, and they met regularly to offer advice and feedback on BBC programmes and services.

-2008 to Present: Areebo [Co-Founder, Co-CEO, and Thirty-percent shareholder as this is a division of Faith & Hope Records Limited]
+2008 to Present: Areebo [Division of Faith & Hope Records Limited]

 2008 saw further expansion for Faith & Hope Records Limited with the creation of our Music synchronisation for film, TV, adverts division ‘Areebo’ [see the year 1997 above for more info].

-2009 to Present: PrintedMusicShop.net [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+2009 to Present: printedmusicshop.net [Division of Promenade Music Limited]

 Printed Music Shop .net is a strategic partnership between David and MailMyMusic – owned by Music Exchange (Manchester) Limited – where we offer over 100,000 titles of printed music, musical gifts, and accessories online.